Coastal Art & Poetry Contest

 By encouraging youth to reflect on the beauty and spirit of California's beaches and ocean, we hope to inspire a greater sense of stewardship for these natural places.
 A population that cares about the coast is more likely to work to conserve and protect it.

-We are proud to present the 2013 winning entries and the honorable mentions!
+We are proud to present the 2014 winning entries and the honorable mentions in art and poetry!

-The 2013 Coastal Art & Poetry Contest winners and honorable mentions will be exhibited at the following locations during 2013 and 2014.
+The 2014 Coastal Art & Poetry Contest winners and honorable mentions will be exhibited at the following locations during 2014.

-Birch Aquarium at Scripps, La Jolla, December 2013 and January 2014
+Birch Aquarium at Scripps, La Jolla, December 2014 (with end date TBD)

-You can purchase fine prints of a selection of our winners and honorable mentions.
+You can purchase fine prints of a selection of our winners and honorable mentions, including all

 Visit the store.